-Consistent with the requirements of the Charging Framework, a Charging Risk Assessment (CRA) will be conducted following consultation on the draft 2025-26 CRIS and included in the final CRIS.
+Consistent with the requirements of the Charging Framework, a Charging Risk Assessment (CRA) was conducted following consultation on the draft 2025-26 CRIS.
+The overall risk rating is 'medium' due to the increase in the estimated revenue and levy amount.